Export and import a flow

 ...

-Note that the difference between Export and Export as an App is these four fields in the header: FlowType, ProductId, DeveloperId and DeveloperName.
+Note: The difference between Export and Export as an app is these four fields in the header: FlowType, ProductId, DeveloperId and DeveloperName.

 Import a flow